Transport in the Cayman Islands

 The transport infrastructure of the Cayman Islands consists of a public road network, two seaports, and three airports.

 Roads

 As of 2000, the Cayman Islands had a total of 488 miles (785 km) of paved highway.

 Driving is on the left, and speed is reckoned in miles per hour, as in the UK.
-The legal blood alcohol content is 100mg per 100ml (0.1%), the highest in the world.
+The legal blood alcohol content was 100mg per 100ml (0.1%), the highest in the world until Lawmakers amended legislation on October 2022 to reduce the limit of blood-alcohol content for drivers by a third – from 0.1% to 0.07% – bringing it closer to the worldwide average of 0.06%.

 Seaports

 Two ports, Cayman Brac and George Town, serve the islands.
 One hundred and twenty-three ships (of 1,000 GT or more) are registered in the Cayman Islands, with a total capacity of 2,402,058 GT/.
 Some foreign ships (including vessels from Cyprus, Denmark, Greece, Norway, the UK, and US) are registered in the Cayman Islands under a flag of convenience.
 (All figures are 2002 estimates.)

 Airports

 There are three airports on the Islands.
 The main airport Owen Roberts International Airport serving Grand Cayman, Charles Kirkconnell International Airport serving Cayman Brac and Edward Bodden Airfield serving Little Cayman.